Hire Me

 In March of 2025, I left my position as a Senior Program Officer at the National Endowment for the Humanities.
 A week later, DOGE agents entered the NEH offices.
 Two months later, my office no longer existed, and more than 70% of staff had been laid off.

-As I determine my next professional steps, I am available to teach asynchronous courses and give virtual or in-person workshops and guest lectures in the following topics:
+As I determine my next professional steps, I am available for public speaking, consultations, guest lectures, and workshops on the following topics:

 - Community-centered digital humanities